 If there is another United Church of Christ congregation in your area, or a church that believes that sexuality education is an important part of their commitment to youth, it is appropriate to collaborate.
 The more diversity in a group, the richer the program.
 Because Our Whole Lives was written to be used in a secular setting, it does not contain religious references.
 It would be inappropriate to use the accompanying book, Sexuality and Our Faith with a community group.
 Back to top

 Resource cost—Our Whole Lives—Sexuality and Our Faith

 People attending Our Whole Lives—Sexuality and Our Faith trainings need to call the United Church of Christ warehouse and order their own resources.
 This needs to be done at least 10 days before a training to insure delivery.
 The number to call is: 1-800-537-3394.
-When calling, tell the customer service person that you would like to speak to Chris Timura in regards to an OWL purchase.
-A 25% discount will be given if a person is attending a training.
+When calling, tell the customer service person that you are attending a training and should receive a 25% discount.
 Orders can be charged to your church's United Church of Christ Resource account.

 For K-1 Training (Full Price, Training Price)

 1 copy K-1 Our Whole Lives $40.00, $30.00

 1 copy K-1 Sexuality and Our Faith $18.00, $13.50

 1 copy Parent Guide $15.00, $11.25

 Full set $85.00, $63.75